deploy-sergio/test-docu/vpc-nat-lambda.md

 In each subnets we have to assign  their corresponding route table.

-We select first the subnet and into `Route Table` tab,  press `edit` button, and into `Change to` we select the proper route table we created before, then press `save` button.
+We select first the subnet and into `Route Table` tab,  press `Edit` button, and into `Change to` we select the proper route table we created before, then press `Save` button.

-Subnet name|Route table name
+Subnet name|Route Table name
 ---|---
 lambda-subnet-to-nat-1  |  lambda-rt-to-nat
 lambda-subnet-to-nat-2	|  lambda-rt-to-nat